apache/nuttx/README.txt

       <config-dir> to the directory where you installed NuttX (TOPDIR):

         Copy configs/<board-name>/<config-dir>/Make.def to{TOPDIR}/Make.defs
+        OR
+        Copy configs/<board-name>/scripts/Make.def to{TOPDIR}/Make.defs

       Make.defs describes the rules needed by you tool chain to compile and link code.
 You may need to modify this file to match the specific needs of your toolchain.
+NOTE that a configuration may have its own unique Make.defs file in its configuration directory or it may use a common Make.defs file for the board in the scripts/ directory.
+The first takes precedence.

         Copy configs/<board-name>/<config-dir>/defconfig to{TOPDIR}/.config